 In the wake of this tragedy, it appears that there’s no shortage of finger pointing, both as to the cause of the incident and the subsequent investigation.
 Here’s a look at two reports on the incident.

 On Jan.
 16, 2014, WorkSafeBC released its Incident Investigation Report on the cause and underlying factors that led to the explosion and fire (it doesn’t address enforcement).
-An overview of the 87-page report is also available.

 The investigation concluded that the incident was preventable based on the following: